ibm-cloud-docs/Cloudant/guides/model_data.md

 [emitting each tag as a key in your view's map function](../api/creating_views.html).
 Querying the view for a given key will then provide all the documents with that tag.

-## Why this helps de-normalize your data
+## Why this helps you de-normalize your data

 It all comes down to the number of HTTP requests your application makes.
 There's a cost to opening HTTP connections - particularly HTTPS - and, while re-using connections helps, making